 Relevance for study programs

-The course is open to master students of the WiSo-Faculty with an interest in political science.
-It will be offered in the "Basismodul Politikwissenschaft I" (For further information please confer the Modulhandbuch).
+The course is open to master's students of the WiSo-Faculty with an interest in political science.
+It will be offered in the "BM Comparative Political Institutions" (For further information please confer the Modulhandbuch).

 Registration